cnnrznn/cnnrznn.github.io/_drafts/bft-broadcast.md

 In this instance we consider the _byzantine fault model_.
 That is, participants in our distributed system can behave arbitrarily.
-Our only gaurantee is that _honest_ participants - peers from here on - obey the protocol.
+Our only 00 is that _honest_ participants - peers from here on - obey the protocol.

 The other type of failure model usually considered is that of the network.
 That is out of scope for this article.